keynd77/michi-meme-blaster/README.md

 ### General
 - Click on the icon to show Michi memes.
 You can copy them with right-click -> Copy
+- **Search Feature**: Type in the search bar to find specific memes in real-time
+- **All/Random**: Switch between viewing all memes or random selection

 ### On X/Twitter
 - Adds a Michi button with different functionalities: